artatechsoft/InkbookSDK/README.md

 ### How to properly refresh screen
 In order to avoid unwanted so called ghosting effect (when part of previous screen context remains as a shadow on the screen), it is necessary to perform full screen refresh from time to time.
-Full screen refresh causes black and white blink on screen and uses more power when normal partial refresh, so it should be used as seldom as possible.
-User defines prefered fullscreen refreshment interval in device settings quantified as number of page turns until full screen refresh.
+Full screen refresh causes black and white blink on screen and uses more power when normal partial refresh, so it should be used  with reasonable aproach.
+User defines prefered fullscreen refreshment interval in device Settings quantified as number of page turns until full screen refresh.
 This value could be accessed by calling code:

     InkBookSDK.getPagesToRefresh(_Activity_)